 Criteria for Diagnosis of Kawasaki Disease

 Some febrile children who have fewer than 4 of the 5 diagnostic criteria nonetheless develop vasculitic complications, including coronary artery aneurysms.
 Such children are considered to have atypical (or incomplete) KD.
-Atypical KD should be considered, and testing should be initiated, if the child has had ≥ 5 days of fever > 39° C (about 102° F) plus ≥ 2 of the 5 criteria for KD.
+Atypical KD should be considered, and testing should be initiated if the child has had ≥ 5 days of fever > 39° C (about 102° F) plus ≥ 2 of the 5 criteria for KD.

 Laboratory tests are not diagnostic but may be done to exclude other disorders.
 Patients generally undergo CBC, ANA, RF, ESR, and throat and blood cultures.
 Leukocytosis, often with a marked increase in immature cells, is common acutely.
 Other hematologic findings include a mild normocytic anemia, thrombocytosis (≥ 450,000/μL) in the 2nd or 3rd wk of illness, and elevated ESR or C-reactive protein.
 ANA, RF, and cultures are negative.
-Other abnormalities, depending on the organ systems involved, include sterile pyuria, elevated liver enzymes, proteinuria, and CSF pleocytosis.
+Other abnormalities, depending on the organ systems involved, include sterile pyuria, elevated liver enzymes, proteinuria, reduced serum albumin, and CSF pleocytosis.

 Consultation with a pediatric cardiologist is important.
 At diagnosis, ECG and echocardiography are done.
 Because abnormalities may not appear until later, these tests are repeated 2 to 3 wk, 6 to 8 wk, and perhaps 6 to 12 mo after onset.
 ECG may show arrhythmias, decreased voltage, or left ventricular hypertrophy.
 Echocardiography should detect coronary artery aneurysms, valvular regurgitation, pericarditis, or myocarditis.
 Coronary arteriography occasionally is useful in patients with aneurysms and abnormal stress test results.